 To save you a bit of time, here are the Red Dog’s favorite DoggoLingo terms.
 Disclaimer: DoggoLingo is still in its relative infancy and seems to be evolving as we speak; definitions may vary.

 Doggo/woofer – These are, as far as I can tell, the terms are most widely used to refer to medium- to large-sized dogs.
 (The Red Dog prefers “good ol’ doggo,” for the record.)
 Woofer tends to be associated with dogs with more fur and/or wrinkles, such as an Alaskan malamute.

-Pupper – While used primarily baby dogs, this endearing term seems to also be applicable to adult dogs of smaller stature.
+Pupper – While primarily used to describe baby dogs, this endearing term seems applicable to adult dogs of smaller stature, too.
 “Pupperino” is a variation that, I think, fits slightly rotund types like pugs and Frenchies exceptionally well.

 Fluffer/floof – Used mostly to reference longhaired dogs.
 Personally, I would use “floof” for smaller dogs that have wispy fur, like a Pomeranian.
 Fluffer feels more appropriate for large woofers like huskies and golden retrievers.

 Bork/boof – Other words for “bark.”
 Any dog owner knows there could easily be hundreds more.